Another jump in prices tightens the squeeze on US consumers

 But “by the fall or end of the year,” Zandi suggested, “prices will be coming back to earth.”

 That would be none too soon for consumers like Carmela Romanello Schaden, a real estate agent in Rockville Centre, New York.
 Schaden said she’s having to pay more for a range of items at her hair salon.
-But she is feeling the most financial pain in the food aisle.
+But she is feeling the most pain in the food aisle.
 Her monthly food bill, she said, is now $200 to $250 for herself and her 25-year-old son — up from $175 earlier in the year.

 A package of strip steak that Schaden had normally bought for $28 to $32 jumped to $45.
 She noticed the increase right before Memorial Day but bought it anyway because it was for a family picnic.
 But she won’t buy it again at that price, she said, and is trading down to pork and chicken.